 1. Email lets me think

-This by far the most important reason I gravitate to email as my communications mechanism of choice.
+This by far the most important reason I gravitate to email as my communication mechanism of choice.

-I feel like I’m horrible off-the-cuff.1 I feel awkward and put “on the spot”, and I’m usually left with that “I should have said” feeling.
+I feel like I’m horrible off the cuff.
+I feel awkward and put on the spot, and I’m usually left with that “I should have said” feeling for some time thereafter.

 I just don’t think that fast.